The Best Places to Live Aboard a Boat in the United States

 Now, given that America has a shoreline that, according to NOAA, measures 95,471 miles (this includes Hawaii and Alaska, of course), and given the countless interior rivers and lakes that offer viable liveaboard options, I'm not going to mention every single place.
 Or even 1% of a fraction thereof.

 What I'm doing today is highlighting a few areas in a few major regions of the country to get you excited and thinking.

 1. Live Aboard in San Diego, California

 San Diego, California has a hard-to-beat climate.
 It's sunny and warm almost every day of the year, but the Pacific breezes and Mediterranean-like climate mean it's rarely unbearably hot and usually not too humid.

 The city is prosperous and well-managed, and its marinas tend to be clean, orderly and safe.
 The laws and regulations of the city and state are generally favorable to boat living, but know you might be limited in where you can call your new maritime home.

 There are few natural harbors in Southern California, so dropping anchor offshore is often illegal and you'll need a permanent spot at a marina.
 You'll pay a fair amount for a slip that can accommodate a boat that's sized properly for full-time living.

 Expect to pay as much as $1,500 per month, which is a good deal more than the average rent or mortgage payment in many parts of the country.
 As with real estate on land, so too are liveaboard marinas.
 It's all about location, location, location.

 2. Live Aboard in Corpus Christi, Texas

-The waterfront areas in Corpus Christi were less developed than those of many cities until recent years, but today more and more restaurants, shopping locations and nightlife opportunities are arising.
-The area is still affordable, but that might change soon!
+The waterfront areas in Corpus Christi were less developed than those of many cities until recent years.
+Today, more and more restaurants, shopping locations and nightlife opportunities are arising.
+The area is still affordable, but that might change soon.